-Aviation (AVI), cont.
+Aviation (AVI), continued

-Aviation Administration flight test for the Commercial Pilot- AVI 2332 Commercial Pilot Flight Training II (1-3-2) Airplane (Single-Engine Land) Rating.
+Aviation Administration flight test for the Commercial Pilot-Airplane (Single-Engine Land) Rating.
 This course, followed by AVI 2332, is an integral package of training leading to the Commercial Pilot-Airplane (Single-Engine Land) Rating.
 Students may elect to make their own arrangements for all of this package; or, for a special fee, Rose State College will select an approved vendor who will provide the required training and flight testing for the entire integrated package.
 Students may not elect to have Rose State College provide only a part of this 2-course package.
 All expenses beyond the above flight and instructional times must be borne by the student.
 Prerequisites: AVI 1025 or concurrent enrollment and FAA Class II Medical Certificate.